geekxflood/alertmanager-notifications-forwarder/README.md

 - [ ] Handle multiple SMTP servers
 - [ ] Handle multiple SMTP recipients
 - [ ] Able to use different templates for different alerts (based on labels or something else)
-- [ ] Create chart deployment for kubernetes
+- [ ] Create chart deployment for Kubernetes
 - [ ] Break the code into multiple files
 - [ ] Add tests
 - [ ] Automate documentation with mkdocs and or godoc